 What is the Ebony Blade?

-The Ebony Blade is an incredibly powerful sword that protects the wielder from death and makes mincemeat out nearly any foe.
+The Ebony Blade is an incredibly powerful sword that makes mincemeat out nearly any foe and can even reverse the wielder’s death.
 If Excalibur (which Eternals references in the same breath) is the straight-A student of the enchanted sword family, the Ebony Blade is the brooding, emo cousin who sits alone at family gatherings.

-Dane suffers from being passed around to different writers who don’t seem to know exactly what to do with him, and that has led him to play a lot of different roles.
+As a character, Dane has been passed around to many different writers who experimented with what to do with a flying horse-riding, sword-wielding superhero.
 The Black Knight has been a member of the Defenders, Ultraforce, and even MI-13.
 He’s stepped up to be the leader of the Avengers, a pseudo ambassador to the United Nations, and yes, even boyfriend to Sersi the Eternal.

 He doesn’t feel well defined because he’s not, which should work out for Marvel Studios.
 He’s never had a successful standalone series, except maybe this year’s Black Knight: Curse of the Ebony Blade, a comic that revealed that the legend of the Ebony Blade is less heroic than Sir Percy initially suggested.